Chapter 1

 “Your wedding weekend, you mean?”

 “No, it’s my week.
 Get it straight.
-Or my hand to God I will throw out all 500 of those wedding programs where you’re listed as my Maid of Honor.
+Or my hand to God I will throw out all five hundred of those wedding programs where you’re listed as my Maid of Honor.
 And then, I’ll have new ones printed statin’ you’re out of the bridal party.”

 “Christ, Macy.
 Give it a rest.
 Don’t get your panties in a wad.”

-Macy’s green eyes widened with wrath.
+Macy’s emerald eyes widened with wrath towards Kate.
 “All I want is a few minutes to look my best in case a photographer is waitin’ outside.
-How about that?
-Hmph.”
+How about that?”

 “Well he is the son of the governor.
 Not like you ever had a boyfriend.”